 Women of different shapes and sizes were inspirations and the strengths of each have merged into what we now recognize as the Pre-Raphaelite Stunner.
 While I have only used Jane Morris and Elizabeth Siddal as examples in this post, many women painted by the Pre-Raphaelites represented beauties that were unconventional for the time.

 What does this mean for us?
 Rossetti saw something compelling and beautiful in the women he painted and he magnified those features in his works.
-Like Rossetti, perhaps we should not be dictated by modern views of what is beautiful.
+Like Rossetti, perhaps we should not be dictated by societal views of what is beautiful.

 Perceptions of beauty should be individual and unique.
 Let’s try to resist narrow definitions imposed upon us by society and media.
 Perhaps it’s not something we can change in society as a whole, but we can definitely change the way we think about ourselves and how we judge the physical appearance of others.